 - [CX] The read operation was terminated due to the receipt of a signal, and no data was transferred.

-- [CX] A physical I/O error has occurred, or the process is in a background process group attempting to read from its controlling terminal, and either the process is ignoring or blocking the SIGTTIN signal or the process group is orphaned.
+- [CX] A physical I/O error has occurred, or the process is in a background process group attempting to read from its controlling terminal, and either the calling thread is blocking SIGTTIN or the process is ignoring SIGTTIN or the process group of the process is orphaned.
 This error may also be generated for implementation-defined reasons.

 - [CX] The file is a regular file and an attempt was made to read at or beyond the offset maximum associated with the corresponding stream.